tim-one/tim-one.github.io/psf/util.md

 title: Utility Monster
 ---

-This relates to a snippet of musings about [Ruby](ruby):
+This relates to a snippet from musings about [Ruby](ruby):

 > Now Ruby on Rails is a different, although related, offshoot.
 Don't conflate the two.
 The RoR creator is a much more controversial figure, a "utility monster" if there ever was one.

 What does that mean?
 To my eyes, it's politicized distortion of a concept from academic philosophy.
 In context, it literally means:

-1. RoR's creator was, and remains, by far the highsst-status contributor to the project he started; and,
+1. RoR's creator was, and remains, by far the highest-status contributor to the project he started; and,
 2. Project resources are granted to him with priority; and,
 3. He doesn't present any obvious demographic markers that would make him a member of a "marginalized group".

 To untangle this takes some doing.
 Patience, please.

 Now I'm an amateur in philosophy.
-Little relevant training, and no credentials), so don't take me too seriously.
+Little relevant training, and no credentials, so don't take me too seriously.
 We used to have someone with a doctorate in politcal philosophy, and what follows would be far better addressed by them.
 I'll do what I can.

 - A "meritocracy" is a system under which power and status are granted on the basis of domoonstrated accomplishment and ability.
 In theory, things like social status, personal connections, wealth, and demographic markers are irrelevant.
 Python's earliest days are a clear example of that.
 You rose in the pecking order if and only if you got tangible things done to visibly advance the project.